demolust/cv_portafolio/readme.md

 ## What This Project Does

 - **Displays a professional resume:** Renders your name, contact info, skills, work experience, and education in a modern, responsive format.
 - **Customization via a yaml file:** All resume content is stored in a single yaml file (`resume.yaml`).
-There is a small CI/CD that translates the yaml file to a js file stored as `./assets/js/data.js`.
+There is a small CI/CD that translates the yaml file to a JS file stored as `./assets/js/data.js`.
 Simply change the data in the yaml to reflect any person’s resume.
 - **Easy to deploy:** Host your resume online for free using GitHub Pages.
 - **Create automatic PDF's:** Push a tag and the workflow will create a release for you using the given tag also the release action uploads the final PDF as a release asset, the asset will include the given tag in is name for uniqueness